ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

   -d postgres:9.6
 ```

-By the way, don't deploy databases using docker in production.
-It will make your
-life miserable.
-Use a managed solution like Amazon RDS or Google Cloud SQL.
+By the way, do not deploy databases using docker in production.
+It will make your life miserable.
+Use a managed solution like Amazon RDS (https://aws.amazon.com/rds/) or Google Cloud SQL (https://cloud.google.com/sql).
 Even
-small instances will be able to serve a lot of traffic, check out some of the
+small instances will be able to serve large traffic numbers, check out some of the
 [benchmarks](https://www.ory.sh/docs/guides/master/performance/1-hydra).

 ## Configure the ORY Hydra OAuth2 and OpenID Connect Provider

 The **system secret** is used to **encrypt data at rest**, and to **sign tokens
 and authorize codes**.
-Once a database is initialized with a system secret, you
+Once a database is initialized with a system secret,
-always need to use that secret to access the database.
+that secret must be used to access the database.

 ```shell
 ## Linux / macOS ##